FullScreenShenanigans/EightBittr/packages/eightbittr/docs/Architecture.md

 ### Sections

 Section classes are members of the EightBittr class that are intended to purely contain game logic and values for module instantiation.
-They each extend from the general [`Section` class](../src/sections/Section.ts), which gives them an `eightBitter` member variable pointing to the root EightBittr game instance.
+They each extend from the general [`Section` class](../src/sections/Section.ts), which gives them a `game` member variable pointing to the root EightBittr game instance.
-That `eightBitter` is declared to be a `TEightBittr extends EightBittr` template type so that consuming classes can declare sections with their own game class as the type.
+That `game` is declared to be a `TEightBittr extends EightBittr` template type so that consuming classes can declare sections with their own game class as the type.

 For example, the core `Audio` member is declared in the `EightBittr` class like: